IBM/z_ansible_collections_doc/source/welcome/overview.rst

 platform.
 It provides a wide range of Ansible collections that are developed by IBM® and certified by Red Hat.

-It enables development, operations and automation on z/OS®, z/OS middleware products, and other IBM Z systems and resources.
+It enables development, operations and automation on z/OS®, middleware products, and other IBM Z systems and resources.
 The collections in Ansible for IBM Z offer a seamless, unified workflow, orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.

-The Ansible for IBM Z offerings are actively expanding to automate other common configuration and management tasks for software in the broader IBM Z community.
+The Ansible for IBM Z offerings are actively expanding to automate common configuration and management tasks for software in the broader IBM Z community.

 Today, the available collections include: